-Many companies are looking at business intelligence (BI) tools to turn information into insight, to provide actionable uses of data assets, and to stay ahead of the curve in a rapidly changing modern business world.
+Many companies are evaluating business intelligence (BI) tools to turn information into insight, to provide actionable uses of data assets, and to stay ahead of the curve in a rapidly changing modern business world.
 But what tools are best for business intelligence, and how are they used?
 Here is a comparison of three major resources for business intelligence projects.

 Qlikview, which advertises its product suite as “guided analytics,” offers a choice of desktop, server or cloud models.
 Some helpful features include drag-and-drop dashboard design capabilities, and the ability to create presentations in Microsoft Office formats.

 The company promotes its business intelligence solutions as offering security and scalability, with muscular reporting options.
 A component called Qlikview NPrinting helps make customized, polished reports quickly.
 Prospective customers can request a live demo on the site, or view report examples showing results in visual map and chart views, to get a better idea of how these visualized solutions look.

 Other components of the Qlikview service include Qlik Sense, a self-service data visualization and data discovery app, Qlikview Market, a tool for connecting various modules, as well as the Qlikview analytics platform, where users build business intelligence applications.
 The web site entreats users to “find applications, connectors and extensions to expand your Qlik platform” while offering an I-tunes-esque set of dynamic lists showing the highest-rated, newest and most downloaded modules that connect to the core Qlikview architecture.

 SAP BusinessObjects is a comprehensive and broad-spectrum analytics resource offering flexibility to a diverse customer base.
 BusinessObjects offers the power to deliver on any device, and through any platform.